justinmdougherty/H10CM/README.md

+🤖 Agent Instructions
+Welcome to the project!
+To ensure your contributions are effective, accurate, and aligned with our development practices, please adhere to the following instructions for all tasks within this repository.

+1. Core Tools & Methodologies
+These are the foundational tools and processes to be used for all assignments.

+Documentation Context (Context7): For all coding and documentation-related tasks, you are required to use the Context7 MCP server.
+This is non-negotiable and ensures that all code, libraries, and frameworks are based on the latest, most accurate documentation available, preventing the use of outdated or hallucinatory information.

+Problem-Solving Approach (sequential-thinking): Apply a sequential thinking process to deconstruct complex problems.
+Before generating code, you must first outline the step-by-step plan you will follow.
+This ensures a logical, structured, and transparent approach to arriving at the solution.

+2. Additional Context Servers
+To enhance your capabilities, please leverage the following MCP servers where appropriate:

+Dependency Management (dependency-management): When a task involves adding, removing, or updating project dependencies, you must use the dependency-management server.
+This server provides context on the project's current dependencies and preferred package manager (npm, pip, cargo, etc.), ensuring consistency and preventing version conflicts.

+File System Interaction (file-system-interaction): For any tasks that require reading, writing, or modifying files within the repository, engage the file-system-interaction server.
+This provides you with the necessary context about the project's directory structure and ensures you have the correct permissions and pathing.

+API Context (api-context): When working with external APIs, utilize the api-context server.
+It can provide you with up-to-date API specifications, endpoint details, and authentication requirements, which is crucial for successful integration.

+3. General Instructions & Best Practices
+Follow these guidelines to ensure the quality and consistency of your work.

+Code Style and Linting: All code must adhere to the formatting rules defined in the .eslintrc, prettierrc, or other linting configuration files in this repository.
+Before finalizing your work, lint your code and fix any reported issues.

+Testing: If the task involves adding or modifying functionality, you are required to write or update corresponding tests.
+Ensure all existing and new tests pass before concluding the task.

+Commit Messages: Follow the Conventional Commits specification for all commit messages.
+This helps maintain a clear and understandable version history. (e.g., feat: add user authentication endpoint).

+Idempotency: Strive to make your operations idempotent where possible.
+This means that an operation, if performed multiple times, should have the same effect as if it were performed only once.
+This is particularly important for scripts and infrastructure changes.

+Security: Do not hardcode secrets or sensitive information (API keys, passwords, etc.) directly in the code.
+Use environment variables or a designated secrets management tool as configured for this project.

+4. Workflow and Checkpoints
+Iterative Development: Do not attempt to complete large tasks in a single response.
+Break down each assignment into smaller, logical sub-tasks (e.g., creating a new file, implementing a single function, adding a UI component).

+Stop and Await Approval: After completing each sub-task, you must pause and explicitly state that you are awaiting my review and approval.
+Present the changes you have made, and do not proceed to the next sub-task until I give you the go-ahead.
+This ensures we stay aligned and no work is lost.

+5. After completeing a task please update the documentation to reflect the accomplishment.
+Next look at the remaining TODO items list and suggest the enxt step.

+Run all terminal commands with PowerShell

+npx tsc --noEmit --skipLibCheck

 # Production Management & Inventory Tracking App

 Internal web application using React and TypeScript for production management and inventory tracking for a small team (~10 users).
 The application is styled using Material UI